 Particularly popular in medium to large companies that implement their customer communication using a digital workflow or customer relationship management (CRM) system based on AFP documents and then print the communication themselves.
 This group in particular includes machine construction companies, hospitals and manufacturing companies.

-Commercial Reel-Fed Systems
+Commercial Roll-Fed Systems

 Typical speed: Between 500 and 3,000 pages per minute.